Joint Venture Agreement Template

 - Capital Requirements: Initial and ongoing capital investment needs

-- Cash Flow Analysis: Operational and free cash flow projections
+- Cash Flow Analysis: Operational and cash-flow-after-CapEx projections

 - Sensitivity Analysis: Impact of key variables on financial performance